thewtex/thesis/introduction/background_and_significance.rst

 of ischemia causing emboli, a right-to-left shunt via a patent foramen ovale (PFO), is closed even partially with surgery.

-While the effects of stroke are far reaching, there are only a few basic causes.
+While the effects of stroke are varied, there are only a few basic causes.
 The pathogenesis of stroke can be classified into four categories [Whisnant1990]_, namely: brain hemorrhage, subarachnoid hemorrhage, intracranial hemorrhage from an arteriovenous malformation, and brain infarction, which is